astropy/astroquery/docs/esasky/esasky.rst

 	----------------------- ------------- -------------
 	PCCS2 217 G104.83+68.55 202.485459453 47.2001843799

-To do some common processing to all the tables in the returned `astroquery.utils.TableList` object, do just what you would do for a python dictionary:
+To do some common processing to all the tables in the returned `astroquery.utils.TableList` object, do just what you would do for a python
+dictionary:

 .. code-block:: python

-    >>> for table_name in result.keys():
+    >>> for table_name in result:
     ...     table = result[table_name]
     ...     # table is now an `astropy.table.Table` object
     ...     # some code to apply on table

-As mentioned earlier, query_object_maps works extremely similar.
+As mentioned earlier, :meth:`query_object_maps` works extremely similar.
+It will return all maps that contain the chosen object or coordinate.
 To execute the same command as above you write this:

 .. code-block:: python